starcitizen-lug/knowledge-base/wiki/Tips-and-Tricks.md

     3. Once you are in the directory containing lug-helper.sh, run it by typing:
        `./lug-helper.sh`

+An Appimage package is available attached to the [latest release](https://github.com/starcitizen-lug/lug-helper/releases/latest).
+This bundles dependencies for users on immutable distros who may not be able to install them.

+To run the AppImage:
+- Give it the executable permission in your file manager
+- Double click it

 {: .tip }
 > The Helper uses Zenity for its optional GUI.
 If you don't see the GUI and want it, install Zenity from your package manager.